sinclairtarget/git-who/README.md

 See [here](https://git-scm.com/book/en/v2/Git-Basics-Git-Aliases) for more information about Git aliases.

+## What Exactly Do These Numbers Mean?
+### Metrics
+The number of **commits** shown for each author is the number of unique commits found while walking the commit log.
+When supplying a path argument to `git who`, the commits walked include only commits modifying the given path(s).
+Here, the rules described under the HISTORY SIMPLIFICATION section of Git log apply—branches in the commit history that do not modify the given path(s) are pruned away.

+The number of **files** shown for each author is the number of unique files modified in commits by that author.
+If a file is renamed, it will count twice.

+The number of **lines added** and **lines removed** shown for each author is the number of lines added and removed to files under the supplied path(s) or to all files in the case of no path arguments.
+In Git, modifying a line counts as removing it and then adding the new version of the line.

+### Merge Commits
+Merge commits are not counted toward any of these metrics.
+The rationale here is that merge commits represent a kind of overhead involved in managing the commit graph and that all novel changes will already have been introduced to the commit graph by the merge commit's ancestor commits.

+You can supply the `--merges` flag to `git who` to change this behavior.
+The `--merges` flag forces `git who` to count merge commits toward the commit total for each author.
+Merge commits are still ignored for the purposes of the file total or lines total.

+### Differences From `git blame`
+Whereas `git blame` starts from the code that exists in the working tree and identifies the commit that introduced each line, `git who` instead walks some subset of the commit log tallying contributions.
+This means that `git blame` and `git who`, in addition to operating on different levels (individual files vs file trees), tell you slightly different things.

+This is best illustrated through an example.
+If Bob has made dozens of commits editing a file, but Alice recently formatted the file and made one big commit with her style changes, `git blame` will attribute most of the lines in the file to Alice. `git who`, on the other hand, will rank Bob as the primary author, at least when sorting by number of commits.
+In this case, `git who` seems better suited to answering the question, "Who came up with the code in this file?"

+If instead, Bob made the same commits but Alice came along later and completely refactored the file, again in one bit commit, `git blame` will correctly attribute most of the lines in the file to her, while `git who` will still list Bob as the primary author.
+In this case, `git blame` seems to do a better job of answering, "Who came up with the code in this file?".
+That said, the various subcommands and options of `git who` can give you the full picture of what has happened here. `git who hist` in particular will show you that Bob was the primary author until Alice took over.

 ## DEVELOPMENT
 ### Test Repository Submodule
 Some of the automated tests for `git-who` need to run against a Git repository.